 Screen from our app showing what a detailed profile page for a prospective juror would look like to you.
 This view provides further details on each prospective juror including criminal records, accidents, social media posts and likes, employment, education, in the news, and much more.

 Company & Leadership

 GoToVerdict was founded by experienced trial attorneys with over 100 years of combined trial experience.
-The proprietary analytics used to evaluate individual jurors and jury panels was developed over years of successful, real-world trial experience.
-GoToVerdict’s founders have used these analytics to select better juries that are more inclined to return favorable verdicts.
+The data points used to evaluate individual jurors and jury panels was developed over years of successful, real-world trial experience.
+GoToVerdict’s founders have used these data to select better juries that are more inclined to return favorable verdicts.